-Juan Lucas Restrepo Ibiza is the Chairman of the Global Forum on Agricultural Research.
+Juan Lucas Restrepo Ibiza is the Former Chairman of the Global Forum on Agricultural Research.

 Restrepo has served in a number of capacities in the Colombian government, including as the executive director of the Colombian Agricultural Research Corporation in the Ministry of Agriculture.
 He also was a member of the Colombian team negotiating a Free Trade Agreement with the United States and worked within the Ministry of Finance.
 He also worked as the business manager for the National Federation of Coffee Growers.